AllenNeuralDynamics/clabe/README.md

 ### Testing

 Attempt to add tests when new features are added.
-To run the currently available tests, run `uv run -m unittest` from the root of the repository.
+To run the currently available tests, run `uv run pytest` from the root of the repository.

 ### Lock files